 Cognitive Behavioral Therapy is a psychosocial counseling treatment for many emotional disorders, especially mood disorders involving anxiety and depression.
-I wrote an earlier article on Cognitive Behavioral Therapy here.
+I wrote an earlier article on Cognitive Behavioral Therapy about the Cognitive Triangle.
 In this article, I want to focus on thought distortions that perpetuate negative moods.
 First, I will explain what thought (cognitive) distortions are and then talk about some of the more common types of thought distortions.

 Cognitive Distortions are thought patterns we use to view the world that are inaccurate but we believe to be true.
 These distortions of our world, others, and ourselves, keep us locked in unhealthy, usually negative emotions and leave us feeling bad about ourselves.
 Cognitive distortions are typically unconscious processes that change reality enough to feel negative but little enough to be believable.
 Identifying and challenging distortions is an effective form of self-talk that helps manage mood disorders such as anxiety and depression.
 Here are many common distortions people use:

 All or Nothing Thinking (Black or White) (also Perfectionism)

 With this distortion of reality we believe there is a “right” way and therefore a “wrong” way of doing things.
 Additionally, this distortion believes that one mistake equates to complete failure.
 Also, this distortion believes asking for less means asking for none or asking for more means asking for all.
 Here are a few examples of All or Nothing thinking:

 - Lying is always wrong

 - If it is not perfect it is trash

 This distortion of reality leads people who see one example of a situation and determine all of those situations are the same.
 This also leads to stereotyping and potentially some problems with racism.
 Examples include:

 - I am not good at any sports